Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 date: "2020-06-20"
 categories:
   - Books
+book_authors: "Donella H. Meadows"
-excerpt: "Insights on how to think about and analyze systems."
+excerpt: "On how to think about and analyze systems."
 ---

 ## Introduction: The Systems Lens